mrs-brubotics/documentation_brubotics/source/Building_the_Hardware.rst

 .. admonition:: todo

    Raphael : When building the 2nd encoder, will do pictures of intermediate steps.

+.. admonition:: todo

+   Raphael: Make sure the following is desicussed in the tutorial.
+So you have 2 encoders which I guess cannot mechanically rotate indefinetely (there is some limit?).
+So how do you fix the encoder such that this limit will never be reached during operation.
+Then how do you calibrate it such that when the load hangs perfectly down, the angle are 0.
+Also how/where do you ensure that an increase/decrease of encoder rqw angle is tranformed in the correct sign of angle according to the model used in your thesis.
+I assume should be somewhere in arduino code.
+So all this needs to be explained (maybe not all here, but where it actually is the good place to explain).
+Also discuss if you have 2 drones with bar how you will manage this (do you have to do extra things?).

 * **Center piece**  Press fit the collard inside the hollow part of the center piece.
 When those are in place, connect the two part of the central piece and secure it using two bolts.